Svein Dag Hauge

-Svein Dag Hauge (born 23 October 1956 in Årdal, Norway) is a Norwegian jazz musician (guitar) and record producer, known from the band Lava and numerous recordings as a studio musician.
+Svein Dag Hauge (born 23 October 1956 in Årdal Municipality, Norway) is a Norwegian jazz musician (guitar) and record producer, known from the band Lava and numerous recordings as a studio musician.

 Career

 His early career began in Olav Stedje Band «Compact» (1973).
 In addition, he has been a key producer for such Olav Stedje, contributed with Jahn Teigen, Trond-Viggo Torgersen, Dollie de Luxe, Marius Müller, Randi Hansen, Ketil Stokkan, Bobbysocks, Torhild Nigar, Hilde Heltberg and Tre Busserulls.
 Recently, he has been responsible for productions at Den Norske Opera (Izzat, 2006).

 In 1986, he produced the album A Matter of Attitude by Danish heavy rockers Fate.

 He received the diploma, one of the jury's special awards during Spellemannprisen 1981, as well as receiving Gammleng-prisen 1985 in the class Studio.